 Although class actions have been filed in federal court, this type of claim may not fit your unique situation, and may not be the best way to try to recover all appropriate damages.
 That is why we are accepting Charlotte School of Law cases to pursue them individually.

 There are three-year statutes of limitations to file most claims, and they are running out on you.
 Contact us or call 1-866-900-7078 if you are a:

 - Charlotte School of Law student (including paralegal students)

 Charlotte School of Law closed its doors in August 2017, leaving hundreds of its students in limbo about their educational options.
 Those carrying federal student loans are left wondering about any possible loan forgiveness.

 If you are waiting on (and relying on) the federal government to forgive your CSL student loan, you could be waiting a long time.

 Our firm is forging ahead and doubling down our efforts to secure maximum recovery for our CSL clients.
-We are now investigating on behalf of 300 former students and are signing up more claimants every week as students begin to realize that their only recourse may be through litigation.
+We are now investigating on behalf of nearly 200 former students and are signing up more claimants every week as students begin to realize that their only recourse may be through litigation.

 We are waiving all costs to you if we don’t recover compensation for you against Charlotte School of Law.